valuit-official/valuit-docs/docs/Tokenization/Investor Info/sourcing-deal-flow.md

 ## Due Diligence Criteria

-Valuit conducts rigorous due diligence to evaluate the quality, potential, and compliance of each investment opportunity.
+BlockRidge conducts rigorous due diligence to evaluate the quality, potential, and compliance of each investment opportunity.
 Our due diligence process includes financial, legal, operational, and technical assessments.

 | **Due Diligence Area** | **Criteria** |
 | --- | --- |